-To find the correct multiplier, open the Setup
+To find the correct multiplier, open the Setup menu at the GUI and choose [Calibrate Extrusion].

 A detailed description for ABS filament can be found here.

 For other materials, the same procedure applies but you have to prepare a G-code for the test print.